Shift3/nestjs-changelog/README.md

 ## Caveats and Limitations

+### Database Decisions

+This package was made with the focus of keeping a valid changelog regardless of anything that happens.
+As a result of this a few design choices have been made.
+The users identifying name is denormalized in the database (we do not store a foreign key to the user) to the `whoDisplay` column.
+This is to ensure that even if a user is deleted from the database, we are still able to an identifying display name, as well as store their old id.

+We also store the actual changes as a `json` blob as well.
+This is to ensure that the changes at the time are captured, regardless of how the database schema looks.

+### TypeORM API

 TypeORM has a few eccentricities around which events can be monitored and which can't, that users must keep in mind.
 Since `nestjs-changelog` is based around detecting when an entity has changed, there are a few things to be